bzlmh/EFCOS/README.md

 # E-FCOS: Enhanced Historical Text Detection with Fast Fourier Transform Denoising and Adaptive Multi-scale Fusion

 ## Description
-This is the official implementation for our paper **E-FCOS: Enhanced Historical Text Detection with Fast Fourier Transform Denoising and Adaptive Multi-scale Fusion** submitted to ICDAR 2025.
+This repository contains the official implementation of our paper **E-FCOS: Enhanced Historical Text Detection with Fast Fourier Transform Denoising and Adaptive Multi-scale Fusion**, have been accepted at ICDAR 2025✅.
-The paper is currently under review.
-Source codes will be updated here once the paper is accepted.

 ---